-Sometimes I felt guilty of doing nothing, but Zanzibar is a place where you can enjoy the guilty pleasure of doing nothing.
+Sometimes I felt guilty for doing nothing, but Zanzibar is a place where you can enjoy the guilty pleasure of doing nothing.
 So I brushed the guilty feelings away and embraced my beach bum persona.

 There’s something you should know about Zanzibar.
 It will have its way to make you stay longer, and it will make you crave it and desire it with all your heart.
 I had heard it before from so many other backpackers, and now, I became the latest victim of its exotic seduction.

 Just the name Zanzibar has very exotic connotations.
 Zan-zi-barrr…